 I hope this video was helpful.
 Get into Search Console, start digging around, and find better ways to create a better internal linking strategy.
 Make that content that you’ve been spending so much time and effort on more discoverable and easier for your users to engage with.

-Thanks a lot for watching.
-If you've got any questions, comment below, and until next time, Happy Marketing.
+Thanks a lot for watching, and until next time, Happy Marketing.